BU-ISCIII/infectious-diseases-toolkit/data-description/pathogen-characterisation.md

   * The algorithms used in normalisation/alignment protocols.
 You should refer to [general best practice for sequencing projects](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008260).

 * Data files with reads produced by sequencing instruments often contain fragments of the host organism’s DNA.
 When the host is a human research subject or patient, these fragments must be masked or removed from the data files before they can be submitted.

+## Standards, schemas, ontologies and vocabularies
+List of standards, schemas, ontologies and/or vocabularies that are relevant to the resources in this category.
+Consider having links to the "Data description" page.
+When applicable, consider adding the appropriate FAIRsharing entry to the tools and resources spreadsheet so that they can be listed and appropriately tagged at the end of the page.

+### Considerations
+Using a bullet point style list format as much as possible, describe the considerations for your topic that are specific to infectious diseases within the category (e.g. pathogen characterisation) that you have selected.

+Please avoid replicating 'generic' guidelines, i.e. those not specific to infectious diseases, here.
+Add links to RDMkit in the metadata above, if any are needed.

+### Existing approaches
+Mention existing approaches related to the topic.

 <!--MOVE THIS TO DATA SOURCES * The most prominent platforms for viral genome data sharing in Europe are the European COVID-19 Data Portal (ENA) and GISAID’s databases.
 Data should be deposited to both of these platforms and measures should be taken to ensure that consensus sequences and corresponding instrument reads can be referenced across the two platforms and across surveillance systems, such as the NCOV* reporting subjects in ECDC’s TESSy / EpiPulse.
 Access to instrument reads is important for validation and analysis using alternative or improved workflows.
   * GISAID focuses on data sharing related to viruses and the EpiCoV™ database is specifically designed for sharing COVID-19 and SARS-CoV-2 genome data.
 EpiCoV™ is an important resource for many public health authorities and researchers but the database is currently limited to provide access to consensus sequences and enforces a license that places some restrictions on how and by whom the data can be accessed and reused in downstream analysis.